SystemSpace/Compendium/compendium.rst

   Yes, pretty much.

 Did the Key you were created from have a name?
 What was she like?
-  I'm not alllowed to talk too much about this, actually - sorry.
+  I'm not allowed to talk too much about this, actually - sorry.
 She's a nice person though, although very worn out.

 Systems / Systemspace in General
 --------------------------------